Arinlir/HoardKeeper/FEATURES.md

 ## ⚡ Performance & reliability

 - 🚀 Card pricing and rendering optimized to avoid full-collection rescans — stays responsive at hundreds of cards
-- 🧠 Memoized card tiles, so unrelated interface changes don't force the whole grid to re-render
+- 🧠 Memorized card tiles, so unrelated interface changes don't force the whole grid to re-render
 - 🧪 **Ten automated test suites** covering deck interactions, import/export round-trips, responsive layout, and core financial logic

 ---
 <div align="center">

 *Card data and prices courtesy of [Scryfall](https://scryfall.com).
 Magic: The Gathering is a trademark of Wizards of the Coast; HoardKeeper is an unaffiliated fan project.*